-Hi, I’m Claire Burbank and I’m fifteen years old.
+Hi, I’m Claire Burbank and I’m sixteen years old.
 I always knew I had a passion for writing.
 In any free time I get, I think, “I want to write!”
 There are three reasons I do:

 - It’s really fun to tell my own fictional stories with detail, drama and comedy.